 IHEA-World Certified Hunt Safe Program

-The NAFWS has worked with the IHEA to institute a World certified hunter’s education course tribes can use to train new and upcoming hunters.
-The course is recognized by 19 countries (Australia, Austria, Canada, Denmark, England, France, Germany, Hungary, Italy, Mexico, Netherlands, New Zealand, Norway, Peru, South Africa, Spain, Sweden, Switzerland, and the United States).
-The course is fully accredited by the countries listed above, of which all 50 U.S. states, the ten provinces and three territories of Canada, and the 31 United Mexican States confer reciprocity.
+The NAFWS has worked with the IHEA to institute a World certified hunter education course that Tribes can use to train new and upcoming hunters.
+The course is recognized by 19 countries, (Australia, Austria, Canada, Denmark, England, France, Germany, Hungary, Italy, Mexico, Netherlands, New Zealand, Norway, Peru, South Africa, Spain, Sweden, Switzerland, and the United States).
+All 50 U.S. states, the ten provinces and three territories of Canada, and the 31 United Mexican states confer reciprocity.

-There are currently 3 training options Tribal Nations can choose from to provide quality safety training.
-Tribes can choose from 1, 2 or all 3 options as they desire to fit their needs.
+There are currently three different training options that Tribal Nations can choose from to provide quality safety training to their hunter education participants.
+Tribes can choose from one, two, or all three training options depending on their specific needs, objectives and instructor capacities.

-The course allows Tribes to add any specific information they would like, such as, funding sources, special regulations, and cultural segments to the ten basic requirements every course must have.
-All 3 options require the Tribal Seal/Logo for the Hunter Education Card.
+The course allows Tribes to add any specific information they would like, such as funding sources, special regulations, and cultural segments to the ten basic requirements that every course must include.
+All three options require the respective Tribal seal or logo for the issuance of a NAFWS Hunter Education Instructor or Student Cards.

 See our flyer for more information